Jarom Wagoner

-Jarom Wagoner is the mayor of Caldwell, Idaho.
+Jarom Wagoner was the mayor of Caldwell, Idaho.
 He was a member of the Caldwell City Council, and a former Republican member of Idaho House of Representatives from District 10, seat A.

 Early life

 Wagoner was born in Rexburg, Idaho.

 Education

 Wagoner first attended Brigham Young University–Idaho, and later attended Arizona State University where he earned a degree in business administration, finance, and economics.

 Career

 In 2005, Wagoner became a city planner for County Development Services, until 2009.
 In 2009, Wagoner became a Principal Planner for JP Wagoner Planning, until 2010.
 In 2010, Wagoner became a Planner for Ada County Highway District, until 2013.
 In July 2013, Wagoner became a senior planner for the City of Caldwell, Idaho.

 Appointment and Elections

 Mayor of Caldwell

 Wagoner was one of five candidates running for Caldwell, Idaho Mayor in the November 2021 election.
 Wagoner even though he was the highest vote getting with 47% of the vote, Caldwell requires the mayoral race to win with more than 50% making Wagoner face John McGee on the November 30, 2021 run off election.
 McGee attempted to drop out and allow Wagnoner to become mayor without a run off election but the city clerk said that the run off election must happen.
 John McGee did not actively campaign in the run off election.
 Wagoner defeated McGee with 82.75% of the vote.
+Mayor Wagoner was unseated by Eric Phillips by 27% of the vote, and with Phillips earning more than 50% in the three-way race.